mandelsoft/documents/config/README.md

 migrations which could avoid loss of information
 (e.g. deleting a database and creating a new one is never a good idea, if the database contains data).

+For the setup part of an installation this is not really a problem, because it typically only requires some basic ordering and value dependencies among the created implementation elements.
+But it will cause problems for update procedures, because migrations have to be considered.

 This becomes even more evident, if the framework keeps state about the mapping of described elements, which is bound to or identified by the structuring of those elements in the DSL.
 A structural migration and therefore the evolution of the installation or implementation (of the application) structure ss hardly possible.

 A typical sign here can be seen for *Terraform*: it is highly recommended